20kilograma/blog/README.md

 ## My GitHub Page

-[Jekyll]There you can check some of my blogs
+There you can check some of my blogs